menu

 Living in Ocala

-Telecommuters are a relatively large percentage of the workforce: 8.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ocala telecommute to their jobs.
+Overall, about 8.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of people in Ocala who are college-educated is somewhat higher than the average US community of 21.84%: 27.97% of adults in Ocala have at least a bachelor's degree.